Akshath-Nagulapally/rizz_gpt/README.md

 1) Database integration?
 2) Can I assume all images are valid, ie wont have to check for non rizz advice images?
 3) Does this thing need memory?
+4) Do I use SMS or do I use Whatsapp?